Kelian98/Easy-astrophotography-equipment-control/README.md

 Start the Raspberry Pi 3 with SD Card and plug in a mouse, a keyboard and a monitor.
 If everything has been done correctly, it will boot up and get you to Astroberry desktop.
-You can connect it to your personal newtork by clicking on WLAN logo at the right-top of the screen.
+You can connect it to your personal newtork by clicking on WLAN logo at the top-right of the screen.
 Enter your network information and you will be connected to Internet.

 #### 2.1 DSLR